 The APIs also connect to consumer touchpoints and retailer services.
 Touchpoints include point-of-sale interactions, website traffic, and interaction with mobile applications.
 Retail services include loyalty and customer management programs.

 What's more, the APIs are a two-way street.
 Not only can they be used to ingest data, they can be used to alter it, too.
 “We can anonymize or delete a record without a human being having to get involved,” Bailey said.
-“It’s that automation and centralization, those two components together, that make GDPR Edge very unique.”
+“It’s that automation and centralization, those two components together, that make Truyo very unique.”

 Streamlined Solution for Complex Environments

-Even though the realities and complexities of GDPR are only now hitting home, there are solutions that help streamline the compliance process.
+Even though the realities and complexities of the GDPR and CCPA are only now hitting home, there are solutions that help streamline the compliance process.

 Truyo offers a system geared for highly complex retail environments thathave an array of data sources, customer touchpoints, and multiple point-of-sale systems.
 By leveraging Intel® technology, the company has built a unique solution to a multifaceted problem.

-“GDPR is a big challenge, but meaningfully protecting individuals’ privacy rights is an even bigger one,” Bailey said.
+“These new privacy regulations can be a big challenge, but meaningfully protecting individual’s privacy rights is an even bigger one,” Bailey said.